amycruz97/learn-tech-writing/README.md

-# A Self-Study Plan to Learn Tech Writing
+# A Self-Study Guide to Learn Tech Writing

 If you want to become a tech writer, you need to write tech docs!
 However, it's difficult to figure out how to get started, what you need to learn, and what resources to use.
-So I put together this project-based self-study plan to help you:
+So I put together this project-based self-study guide to help you:

 - Learn what's tech writing and the tech writing process
 - Learn about common types of tech docs in the software industry